pu2clr/SI4735/extras/schematic/README.md

 ## Attiny85 basic circuit

-You can use de Si4735 Arduino Library on the very small ATtiny85 or Attiny84.
+You can use the Si4735 Arduino Library on the very small ATtiny85 or Attiny84.
 The schematic below can guide you to build a receiver based on attiny85 device.

 ![Attiny85 Basic schematic](../images/schematic_attiny85_basic.png)